EthanEpp/saiCommandExecution/README.md

 This module converts spoken language into text using the Whisper model from OpenAI.

-### Embeddings (`src/models/embeddings.py`)
+### Cnet (`src/models/cnet.py`)

-This module generates embeddings for text inputs to facilitate natural language understanding using a paraphrase SBERT.

-### Command Processor (`src/services/command_processor.py`)

-This module processes the commands derived from speech inputs and determines their corrosponding command action.
+This module contains the architecture for the slot filling and intent detection that maps transcribed speech inputs to their corresponding command and necessary tags.

 ### Audio Utilities (`src/utils/audio_utils.py`)

 This module contains utility functions for handling audio files such as converting them to wav.

+### CNET Inference (`src/services/cnet_inference.py`)

+This module contains the inference function for running inference on a model.

 ## Scripts